PinoyColada/100-days-of-code-challenge/README.md

 # 100-days-of-code-challenge
 # This project will consist of the content I will learn for the next 100 days
-# The technologies being used is React
+# The technologies being used is React, Python, Java, etc.